tsedio/tsed/docs/docs/request-context.md

 - The request container used by the Ts.ED DI.
 It contains all services annotated with `@Scope(ProviderScope.REQUEST)`,
 - The current @@EndpointMetadata@@ context resolved by Ts.ED during the request,
 - The data returned by the previous endpoint if you use multiple handlers on the same route.
 By default data is empty.
-- The @@RequestLogger@@ to log some information related to the request and his id.
+- The @@ContextLogger@@ to log some information related to the request and his id.

 Here is an example:

 <<< @/docs/snippets/request-context/context-example.ts

-::: tip @@RequestLogger@@ is attached to the context `ctx.logger`.
-The RequestLogger stores all logs and Ts.ED prints ( flushes) all logs after the response is sent by the server.
+::: tip @@ContextLogger@@ is attached to the context `ctx.logger`.
+The ContextLogger stores all logs and Ts.ED prints ( flushes) all logs after the response is sent by the server.
 The approach optimizes performance by first sending in the response and then printing all logs.
 :::